Skip to Content

 How does it work?

 This is a brief explanation.
-The EPB dash-mounted switch sends a parking brake ON/Off signal to the electronic parking brake module (EPBM) by way of ref voltage drop.
-The EPBM, aka controller, processes the request and sends a ground and power supply to the brake actuator(s) (motor).
+The EPB dash-mounted switch sends a parking brake ON/OFF signal to the electronic parking brake module (EPBM) by way of ref voltage drop.
+The EPBM, aka the controller, processes the request and provides ground and power to the brake actuator(s) (motor).

 Epb wiring diagram